 Researchers are working to develop tests that can measure biological signs of disease processes in the brain.

-Cholinesterase inhibitors may also improve neuropsychiatric symptoms, such as agitation or depression.
-Commonly prescribed cholinesterase inhibitors include donepezil (Aricept), galantamine (Razadyne ER) and rivastigmine (Exelon).
+Cholinesterase inhibitors may improve symptoms related to behavior, such as agitation or depression.
+The medicines are taken orally or delivered through a patch on the skin.
+Commonly prescribed cholinesterase inhibitors include donepezil (Aricept, Adlarity), galantamine (Razadyne) and rivastigmine transdermal patch (Exelon).

 Creating a safe and supportive environment

 An important part of any treatment plan is to adapt to the needs of a person with Alzheimer's disease.
 Establish and strengthen routine habits and cut down on tasks that require memory.
 These steps can make life much easier.

 These are ways to support a person's sense of well-being and continued ability to function:

 - Keep keys, wallets, mobile phones and other valuables in the same place at home so they don't become lost.